Centennial College (Canada)

 The Centennial College of Applied Arts and Technology is a public college in Toronto, Ontario, Canada.
 It is the oldest publicly funded college in Ontario.
-Its campuses are situated on the east side of the city, particularly in Scarborough, with an aerospace center at Downsview Park in North York.
+Its campuses are situated on the east side of the city, particularly in Scarborough, with an aerospace centre at Downsview Park in North York.

 Centennial College has been recognized as a culturally diverse post-secondary institution; almost 100 ethno-cultural groups are represented and 80 languages are spoken on campus.
 Its main research facilities are its Wearable, Interactive and Mobile Technologies Access Centre in Healthcare, established in 2015 through a $1.75 million federal grant and its aerospace innovation hub, under construction at the former de Havilland plant in west-end Toronto.

 Programs

 Centennial offers more than 260 programs, including bachelor's degrees, diplomas, certificates, post-graduate certificates and apprenticeship programs, across many fields of study.

 Founded in 1966, the college offers programs in business, communication arts, community and consumer services, applied computing, engineering technology, health sciences, animation, music, theatre, film and design.
 Centennial College supports enrolments of 22,000 full-time students and 19,000 part-time students.